chilispa/way-to-the-cake/README.md

 ## 4) User Stories
 * [Essential XP: Card, Conversation, Confirmation](https://ronjeffries.com/xprog/articles/expcardconversationconfirmation/) The essence of a User Story and Acceptance Test ```#onboarding```

-## 5) Zombie Scrum
-* [How to succeed with Zombie Scrum](https://medium.com/the-liberators/how-to-succeed-with-zombie-scrum-aa0444f806e5) A sarcastic list of tricks to improve your Zombie Scrum